brandur/org/articles/request-ids.md

 end
 ```

-The event stream emmitted by the composed apps is now tagged based on all generated request IDs:
+The event stream emitted by the composed apps is now tagged based on all generated request IDs:

 ```
 app=id session_check elapsed=0.000 request_id=4edef22b...